goauthentik/authentik/website/docs/flow/index.md

 title: Overview
 ---

+Flows are a major component in authentik.
+In conjunction with stages and policies, flows are at the heart of our system of building blocks, used to define and execute the workflows of authentication.

-Flows are a method of describing a sequence of stages.
+A flow is a method of describing a sequence of stages.
 A stage represents a single verification or logic step.
-They are used to authenticate users, enroll them, and more.
+By defining and connecting a series of stages within a flow, and then attaching [policies](../policies/index.md) to stages as needed, you can build a highly flexible process for authenticating users, enrolling them, and more.

 For example, a standard login flow would consist of the following stages:

--   Identification, user identifies themselves via a username or email address
+-   Identification stage: user identifies themselves via a username or email address
--   Password, the user's password is checked against the hash in the database
+-   Password stage: the user's password is checked against the hash in the database

--   Log the user in
+When these stages are successfully completed, authentik logs in the user.

-Upon flow execution, a plan containing all stages is generated.
+Upon flow execution, a *flow plan* containing all stages is generated.
 This means that all attached policies are evaluated upon execution.
 This behaviour can be altered by enabling the **Evaluate when stage is run** option on the binding.

 The determine which flow should be used, authentik will first check which default authentication flow is configured in the active [**Brand**](../core/brands.md).
 If no default is configured there, the policies in all flows with the matching designation are checked, and the first flow with matching policies sorted by `slug` will be used.